How to Fix Not Cleaning Dishes on Whirlpool WDT730PAHZ (Built-In)

 Step 6: Verify Detergent Dispenser Operation

-Open the door and manually actuate the detergent dispenser lid to confirm it snaps open freely and is not sticky or warped.
+Open the door and manually actuate the detergent dispenser lid to confirm it snaps open freely and isn’t sticky or warped.
 Run a short wash cycle and check mid-cycle whether the door has released — a stuck dispenser means detergent never enters the wash water, leaving dishes unclean regardless of water pressure.
 If the spring or latch is broken, the dispenser assembly (part W10224430) is inexpensive and straightforward to swap out.

 Step 7: Run a Test Cycle and Verify Results